Impact stories

 University research theme/s: Healthy people, families and communities; Social change and equity

 Less than 3% of Australian children receive an autism diagnosis before two years of age.
-Our research indicates that an early Autism diagnosis (before age 2) significantly improves outcomes.
+Our research indicates that an early autism diagnosis (before age 2) significantly improves outcomes.
 Barriers to diagnosis include lack of training, long waitlists, and high costs.

-OTARC launched the VEAC in October 2023 as part of the Victorian Autism Plan, backed by the Victorian Government.
+We launched the VEAC in October 2023 as part of the Victorian Autism Plan, backed by the Victorian Government.

 The clinic's interdisciplinary team, guided by a neurodiversity-affirming practice model and trained by the Clinic's Director, Associate Professor Josephine Barbaro, offers a lower-cost assessment for children under 36 months who are at a high likelihood of being Autistic, making these crucial services more accessible to those who need them most.